Avniagarwal20/NewsMonkey/README.md

 NewsMonkey is build using react and bootstrap css .
 It is a Web App which gives you news headlines based on the category you are interested - general , entertainment , sports etc. .
 NewsApi.org Api has been used for fetching top headlines and displaying .
 Infinite Scroll also has been used in this project .
+This has not been deployed . for UI experience video link is here - https://drive.google.com/file/d/1KQBmRsVYjzef8Tn7Oyn7h4YMdVy8PjTh/view?usp=drive_link